Kootenai Behavioral Health Chemical Dependency Services

 Kootenai Behavioral Health Chemical Dependency Services - Coeur d Alene, ID

 Kootenai Behavioral Health Chemical Dependency Services is a substance abuse treatment center located at 2301 North Ironwood Place in the 83814 zip code in Coeur D Alene, ID.
-The treatment center accepts women and men.
-It also provides treatment to active duty military, sexual abuse victims and adult men.
-Kootenai Behavioral Health Chemical Dependency Services offers buprenorphine maintenance, buprenorphine detox and prescription of suboxone.
-Some of the treatment approaches at Kootenai Behavioral Health Chemical Dependency Services include anger management, rational emotive behavioral therapy and CBT.
-It also offers counseling for individuals, HIV and AIDS education and group counseling.
-In addition, it provides discharge planning, outcome follow-up after discharge and continuing care plus aftercare.
-For patients needing detox services, Kootenai Behavioral Health Chemical Dependency Services also provides methamphetamines detox, opioid detox and cocaine detox.
-Kootenai Behavioral Health Chemical Dependency Services provides hospital inpatient rehab, long term rehab and hospital inpatient detoxification.
+The treatment center accepts men and women.
+It also provides treatment to judicial clients, LGBT and older adults.
+Kootenai Behavioral Health Chemical Dependency Services offers naltrexone administration, buprenorphine detoxification and prescription of suboxone.
+Some of the treatment approaches at Kootenai Behavioral Health Chemical Dependency Services include DBT, motivational interviewing and relapse prevention.
+It also offers substance use education, employment counseling services and group counseling.
+In addition, it provides outcome follow-up after discharge, discharge planning and aftercare and continuing care.
+For patients needing detox services, Kootenai Behavioral Health Chemical Dependency Services also provides benzodiazepines detoxification, methamphetamines detoxification and cocaine detoxification.
+Kootenai Behavioral Health Chemical Dependency Services provides hospital inpatient rehab, long term rehab and residential detoxification.

 Address: 2301 North Ironwood Place, Coeur d Alene, ID 83814